 Shanghai is China's most cosmopolitan, comprehensive industrial and commercial city.
 It is ranked number 1 in population, and population density for a Chinese city.
-With the development and ant role in economic growth.
+With the development and modernization, Shanghai's tertiary industry is playing a more and more important role in economic growth.
 As a tourist city, it attracts travelers from both home and abroad by its commercial activity and regional culture rather than scenic beauty.

 Modern Shanghai has some key areas of interest to visitors.
-The Bund area, a symbol of

-Huang Pu River on one side and old banks and villas on the other.
+The Bund area, a symbol of Shanghai, reflects the vibrancy and gaiety of the city 's early days through a bustling view of the Huang Pu River on one side and old banks and villas on the other.
 Tourists will be fascinated by numerous buildings in a variety of styles Such as the ancient, the modern, the traditional Chinese and the foreign.